The Florida Everglades

 Manatees

-Nature Tours
+Tours

-Wildlife Parks
+Wildlife

 Florida Everglades

-Why Visit, What To Do
+Why Visit, What To Do in Florida's Everglades

-Florida’s premier wildlife preserve is Everglades National Park, the second-largest national park in the contiguous United States (after Yellowstone).
+Florida’s premier preserve for wildlife viewing is Everglades National Park, the second-largest national park in the contiguous United States (after Yellowstone).
+However, the park makes up only a small area of the Everglades, the largest remaining subtropical wilderness in the continental United States.

 Thanks to the popularity of Everglades National Park, many people believe the park is THE Everglades.

 Unfortunately, it is not.
 Everglades National Park (1.5 million acres) and the adjoining Big Cypress National Preserve (716,000 acres) protect only about 20% of the huge area the Indians called Pahayokee,or “grassy waters.”
+See park map.
+Also check the latest park conditions for any closures following storms.

 Many animals are so accustomed to seeing three-eyed humans (that third eye being a camera lens) you will be able to approach them quite closely.

-Everglades Homestead Section
+Everglades Homestead Main Section

 What Makes the Everglades Unique?
-History and background
+History and background.

 How To Photograph the Everglades